Animal Welfare Experts Demand: Tighten Up Law on Keeping Dangerous Snakes as Pets

 In a linked editorial, Vet Record senior news reporter, Josh Loeb, explains that the UK government (Defra) has now concluded a public consultation on the welfare of pet primates, and looks set to ban the keeping of these animals as pets.

 “If written into law, such a ban would set a precedent.
 For the first time the UK would be banning a species or group of species from being kept as pets primarily because of welfare concerns.
 There are currently some legal restrictions on keeping certain species in private households — however, existing laws are based primarily on public safety or conservation reasons, not welfare grounds,” he writes.

 Given the risks and welfare issues involved, he questions whether venomous snakes shouldn’t be included in this ban.

-Such a move would be pushing at an open door, he suggests, as there’s cross party agreement on the principle that certain types of wild animal just aren’t suitable as pets.
+Such a move would be pushing at an open door, he suggests, as there’s cross-party agreement on the principle that certain types of wild animals just aren’t suitable as pets.

 There may also be a sound public health reason for reviewing regulations around the exotic animal trade, in view of the source of the current Covid-19 pandemic, he argues.

 “If we want fewer exotic diseases to be imported into the UK going forward, perhaps we should rethink the keeping of exotic pets,” he writes.